-I am an author and educator who does interdisciplinary research at the intersections of American Studies; Literary and Cultural Studies; Gender, Women’s, and Sexuality Studies; and Critical Ethnic Studies.
-I was a science fiction fan from the time I learned how to read, and growing up in a small Midwestern working-class city transformed by deindustrialization in the 1970s and 1980s made me always aware of the power and significance of social movement struggles over science and technology.
+I am an author and educator whose interdisciplinary research is situated at the intersections of American Studies; Literary and Cultural Studies; Gender, Women’s, and Sexuality Studies; and Critical Ethnic Studies.
+I was a science fiction fan from the time I learned how to read, and growing up in a small Midwestern working-class city transformed by deindustrialization in the 1970s and 1980s made me always aware of the power and significance of social movement struggles over science, technology, cultural memory, and the future.

 Now Professor of Literature and Ethnic Studies at the University of California, San Diego, these interests and commitments come together in my new book, Imagining the Future of Climate Change: World-Making through Science Fiction and Activism.
 I focus on social movements led by Indigenous people and people of color that are at the forefront of challenging the greatest threat to our environment: the fossil fuel industry.
 Their stories and movements—in the real world and through science fiction—help us all better understand the relationship between activism and culture, and how both can be valuable tools in creating our future.

 This book grew out of my work as Director, since 2010, of the Clarion Science Fiction and Fantasy Writers' Workshop at UCSD.
 Being part of such an intensive collective project devoted to world-making and imagining the future changed my life.
 It made me ever more alert to how the imagination and popular culture are crucial tools in shaping change.
 The same is true of my service on the Internal Board of UCSD's Arthur C. Clarke Center for Human Imagination.
 I especially enjoy and appreciate how the Clarke Center and Clarion join forces throughout the year to produce a stellar set of Public Humanities events that help us talk with students and community members about the biggest problems, such as climate change, that confront the world today.